ros2/ros2_documentation/source/Installation/RHEL-Install-Binary.rst

 Additional RMW implementations (optional)
 -----------------------------------------
-The default middleware that ROS 2 uses is ``Cyclone DDS``, but the middleware (RMW) can be replaced at runtime.
+The default middleware that ROS 2 uses is ``Fast DDS``, but the middleware (RMW) can be replaced at runtime.
 See the :doc:`guide <../How-To-Guides/Working-with-multiple-RMW-implementations>` on how to work with multiple RMWs.

 Troubleshooting